limistah/aleemisiaka.com/content/posts/send-message-from-service-worker-broadcastchannel.md

 })
 ```

-Using the addEvenListener to listen to the "message" event, any message broadcasted to the sw-messages channel would be handled by the code above.
+Any message broadcasted to the `sw-messages` channel would be handled through the `addEvenListener` method on the channel to listen to the "message" event,

 ### Use cases

-This example above does not mean that the implementation is limited to service workers; think of two different parts of an application running at different execution contexts but need to pass information across to each other.
-BroadcastChannel API can be handy to solve this.
+This example above does not mean that the implementation is limited to service workers; think of two different parts of an application running at different execution contexts but need to pass information across to each other. `BroadcastChannel` API can be handy to solve this.

+Scenarios like:
-Scenarios like, keeping track of changes within a web app running in different tabs, like the logout button click.
+Keeping track of changes within a web app running in different tabs, like the logout button click.
 Also, keeping track of user interactions/updates from a remote server on a web app running in other tabs.

 ### Browser compatibility?